 You can make a financial donation safely online at www.worldcare.org or you can recycle household items, clothing and computers through us.
 During disasters, a list of our most needed items for humanitarian aid can be found on our website.
 In addition, you can also volunteer at the World Care headquarters.

-To volunteer, you can drop by our headquarters from 9:00 am – 3:00 pm, Monday through Friday.
-Fill out a volunteer application (also available on our website).
+To volunteer, you can fill out a volunteer application that is available on our website.
 We will place you based on your interests and areas of expertise.
 Please call (520) 514-1588 if you have any questions.